 Below are the over-subscription criteria for Catholic Primary schools in Middlesbrough and academies where the academy has different oversubscription criteria to that of the Local Authority.
-Where the school was over-subscribed for September 2017 intake, a breakdown is shown of how applicants were accepted under the schools oversubscription criteria.
+A breakdown is shown of how applicants were accepted under the schools oversubscription criteria for intake September 2020.
 Copies of the full admission policies are available from the schools directly and are published on their website.